LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 **Error 4: 400 parsing_exception**

+When we search for something, we often ask a multi-faceted question.
+For example, you may want to retrieve all entertainment news headlines published on "2018-04-12".
+This question actually requires sending multiple queries in one request.

+One for retrieving all documents in the entertainment category.
+The other for retrieving documents that have been publisehd on "2018-04-12".

-Let's say you want to ask a multi-faceted question that requires sending multiple queries in one request.
-You are most familiar with the match query so you write the following request to retrieve entertainment news headlines publisehd on "2018-04-12".
+Let's say you are most familiar with the match query so you write the following request to accomplish this task:

-Request sent:
 ```
 GET news_headlines/_search
 {